Ahib-Afnan-Siam/oracle-sql-assistant-full/README.md

 Uttoron is an advanced natural language to SQL system designed specifically for Oracle databases.
 It enables non-technical users to query complex Oracle databases using plain English, eliminating the need for manual SQL writing and reducing dependency on database experts.

 The system combines Retrieval-Augmented Generation (RAG) with hybrid AI processing to provide accurate, context-aware SQL generation.
-It supports both local LLM inference (via Ollama) and cloud-based models (via OpenRouter), allowing for flexible deployment options that balance performance, privacy, and accuracy.
+It supports both local LLM inference (via Ollama) and cloud-based models (via DeepSeek), allowing for flexible deployment options that balance performance, privacy, and accuracy.

 ### Core Problems Solved
 - Eliminates the need for users to write SQL manually